ksandom/mass/docs/mod-DetectStuff.md

 The selected item will get sent to the same ModuleName as each item with the seedName replaced by the groupName like so:

+TODO this example is outdated.
+Update it.
+For now check out createDefaultValues.macro for the latest details.

 * groupNameName Eg GUIName => `konsole`
 * groupNameDescription Eg GUIDescription => `KDE's native terminal emulator`
 * groupNameCmd Eg GUICmd => `konsole`